rarora4/demo1/kubernetes/README.md

 $ kubectl exec -it my-first-pod sh
 ```

-Now lets try and create and object of different kind called `deployment`
+Now lets try and create and object of different kind called `deployment`.
+Save the below YAML in a file called deployment1.yaml
 ```
 apiVersion: apps/v1
 kind: Deployment